appbaseio/Docs/content/docs/search/script/gettingstarted.md

 > Note: The `response` property is not available in <b>Pre-Request</b> scripts.

 #### envs

+> `cron` scripts do not get the following envs.
+It is passed the `envs` that the user sets while creating the cron script.

 Environment variables specific to a request, which could be helpful to write conditional logic in a script.
 The `envs` object has the following properties: